jafreedberg/arrival-time-prediction/README.md

 ## Notebooks to Run

-- Linear Modeling Notebook.Rmd This takes you through the linear modeling procecures for route 800.
+- Linear Modeling Demo.Rmd This takes you through the linear modeling procecures for route 800.
 This notebook should install all required dependencies

 - Python Notebook: Dependencies: pytorch, sklearn, matplotlib, seaborn, pandas, and numpy

+## Pre Run Notebooks

+- project-R.html: Pre run version of "Linear Modeling Demo.Rmd"